Examples of Problem Statements in Quantitative Research Proposals

 3. How do we want to resolve the problems?

-Finally, the research problem includes the importance and significance of the study.
+Finally, the research problem addresses the study’s importance and significance.
 It explains why and how it contributes to the body of knowledge.
 The empirical evidence contributes to the literature.
 It also highlights the study’s theoretical and practical significance in resolving the issues.

 The section answers the following questions: